Wild Animals Belong in the Wild

 Don’t Shop… Adopt!

-If you are ready for a life-long commitment and must buy a pet turtle, please consider adopting animals from others unable (or unwilling) to care for them.
+If you are ready for a life-long commitment and are considering a pet turtle, please look into adopting animals from others no longer able to care for them.
 Contact a re-homing organization such as Little RESQ.

-The KTTC cannot take in unwanted pets, we are only licensed to care for native Ontario species.
+The OTCC cannot take in unwanted pets, we are only licensed to care for native Ontario species.